npg70/galbreath-old/people/galbreath-david-1755.md

 ---
 **David Galbreath**, son of [*James Galbreath*](galbreath-james-1713.md) and *Margaret Adams*, baptized at Campbeltown, Argyll, Scotland 12 Feb 1755.
 His death is unrecorded.
 He married **Mary Fleming**.

-Listed as a farmer (see his daughter Mary's burial record).
+He was a farmer in Ardnacross (from baptism records of children, and his daughter Mary's death record).

 Children of David and Mary (Fleming) Galbreath:[^children]